 At What Age Do Baby Teeth Fall Out?

 The process of losing baby teeth is an exciting milestone for children.
-It typically begins when a child is around 6 or 7 years old, with the first primary tooth falling out.
+It typically begins when a child is around 6 or 7, with the first primary tooth falling out.
 This process continues until permanent adult teeth have replaced all 20 baby teeth.
 The table below offers an approximate age range for each tooth typically falling out, although it may happen differently for your child.

 It’s important to remember that losing baby teeth can take several years and should be monitored closely by parents and dentists.
-During this time, it’s vital to ensure proper oral hygiene habits are being practiced to prevent cavities and other dental issues from occurring.
+During this time, it’s vital to practice proper oral hygiene to prevent cavities and other dental issues.
 Additionally, it’s essential to keep track of which teeth have fallen out so that you can monitor the progress of the permanent adult teeth coming in.
-With proper care and monitoring; your child will have a healthy set of adult teeth in no time!
+With proper care and monitoring, your child will quickly have a healthy set of adult teeth!

 Tooth Decay